ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 where N is the number of matrices.

-## 2. Coin Change
+## 2. Coin change

-Given an unlimited amount of coins with different values, find the number of ways of making change for an given value using the coins.
+Given an unlimited amount of coins with different values, find the number of ways of making change for a given value using the coins.

-## Input
+### Input
 - #### `coin`
-  Type: `vector<int> &`
+  Type: `vector<int>`

-  It contains coins of different denomination.
+  Contains coins of different denomination.

 - #### `number_of_coins`
   Type: `int`

-  It is the size of vector coin (coin.size()), or the total number of coins given.
+  Represents size of `coin` vector, or the total number of coins given.

 - #### `amount`
   Type: `int`

-  It is the amount for which we have to find the number of ways to make change.
+  Represents the amount for which we have to find the number of ways to make change.

 ### Output
 - #### `table[amount][number_of_coins - 1]`
   Type: `int (bottom rightmost cell of 2D Matrix of type vector<vector<int>>)`

-  After filling the matrix the bottom rightmost cell of the of the matrix will contain the total number of ways.
+  After filling the matrix the bottom rightmost cell of the matrix will contain the total number of ways.

 ### Complexity